York City School District: Schools

-High school students may choose to attend York County School of Technology for training in the construction and mechanical trades.
-Lincoln Intermediate Unit 12 provides the District with a wide variety of services, including specialized education for disabled students and hearing as well as speech and visual disability services and professional development for staff and faculty.
+Students from 8th-9th grade may choose to apply for York County School of Technology for training in Dental Assisting, Construction Trades, Automotive Technology, Criminal Justice, Cosmetology and more.
+Lincoln Intermediate Unit 12 provides the district with a wide variety of services, including specialized education for disabled students, and hearing as well as speech and visual disability services and professional development for staff and faculty.

 Per the 2012–2013 budget cuts and to deal with a decline in enrollment of 1,000 since 2006, alignment changes were instituted.
 All elementary schools became grades preschool and K-8.
 Edgar Fahs Smith Middle School (6–8) and Hannah Penn Middle School were closed.
-As of 2020, Edgar Fahs Smith Middle School has been reopened as Edgar Fahs Smith STEAM Academy, serving grades 3rd through 12th, and Hannah Penn Middle School has been reopened as Hannah Penn K-8.
+As of 2020, Edgar Fahs Smith Middle School was reopened as Edgar Fahs Smith STEAM Academy, serving grades 3rd through 12th, and Hannah Penn Middle School was reopened as Hannah Penn K-8.

 Extracurriculars

-The district's students have access to a wide variety of clubs, activities and an extensive sports program.
+The district's students have access to a wide variety of clubs and activities, and an extensive sports program.